realtota/osticket-prereqs/README.md

 ![lab1#25](https://user-images.githubusercontent.com/106701068/233213701-39dbe33f-4d03-45fd-939e-6d1362931234.png)

 Stay in the same folder location and go to This PC > Windows(C:) > inetpub > wwwroot > osTicket > Include and go to that ost-config file that we renamed and hit properties.
 Click Security, Advanced, Everyone, and edit.
-When looking ath the Basic permission unselect everything except Read & execute and Read and hit OK and apply.
+When looking at the Basic permission unselect everything except Read & execute and Read and hit OK and apply.

 ![lab1#26](https://user-images.githubusercontent.com/106701068/233213714-aaf1fc6c-0971-4271-a6e9-8f760259802c.png)